 You may be able to identify some of these clients based on your personal experience, but don’t forget to look into your data here too.
 If you’re using a CRM properly, you can tell which clients never convert, how long it takes a typical client to convert, and isolate the outliers to determine who you don’t want to attract.

-Another trick that helps, particularly if you don’t have any data yet, is working backward.
+Another trick that helps with finding new customers for your business, particularly if you don’t have any data yet, is working backward.

 Start by identifying the problem your product or service solves.
 Don’t think about the features or benefits.
 Look at it from a client perspective.
 What pain point would someone have to have to want what you’re offering?
 For example, if you run a trucking company, you might start with the idea that the client has goods that need to be moved.
 That’s a start, but you can whittle it down more.
 For example, maybe your ideal client needs a reliable transportation partner.
 You can take it a step further if you run a specialty firm.
 Perhaps the goods are frozen or hazardous materials.
 Drill it down as much as you reasonably can.

-Then, consider who has the problem you solve.
+Then, consider who has the problem you are solving.
 There might be many different client types here, so create a list.

 Next, identify the demographics and traits for each client type you’ve listed.
 Make note of things like specialty, years in business, and location.
 It’s a good idea to jot down what they value as well.
 For example, they may place orders based on price, perceived value, quality of service or product, or expert knowledge.